magao-x/handbook/handling/bmc_dm_cabling.rst

 Reconnecting BMC ribbon cables
 ------------------------------

+Required workers: 2 minimum, 3 preferred.

+Required equipment:

+    - grounding system connected
+    - hex drivers
+    - small flathead screwdriver (to use as a pry-bar)
+    - needle nose pliers (smaller the better, for stuck pin removal)
+    - Cleanroom gown, cap, mask, gloves for each worker
+    - clean N2 spray gun
+    - Isopropyl
+    - Acetone
+    - Lint free wipes

+**Are you grounded?
+Is your assistant grounded?
+Verify that unbuttoning the grounding strap lead causes the ESD monitor to alarm.**

 The detailed procedure is described in section 3.2 of MagAO-X PSR Document :download:`2.2 Deformable Mirrors <../appendices/psr/2_2_Deformable_Mirrors.pdf>`.

 One extra tip: each set of ribbon cables has a large and legible letter designation, and a much smaller letter/number/letter designation.